solo-system/solo-system.github.io/documentation/getting-started.md

 If it didn't work - look at [troubleshooting](/documentation/troubleshooting.html).
 If it did work, buy me a yacht.
-Thanks.
+Ta.